 What are the Dangers?

-When it comes to insomnia and alcohol withdrawal, the sleep disorder can be a huge danger for two reasons.
-Firstly, an inability to sleep is a danger to the person’s health.
+When it comes to insomnia and alcohol withdrawal, sleep disorder can be a huge danger for two reasons.
+Firstly, an inability to sleep is a danger to a person’s health.
 A lack of sleep can have a severe effect on mental health, making moods inconsistent, inducing depression and worsening anxiety.
 It can also take a large physical toll on the body, as it struggles to recover from the other withdrawal symptoms, due to not getting a sufficient amount of rest.

 Secondly, any sleep disorder is dangerous as it can deter a user from getting clean.
 Alcohol-induced insomnia will effect withdrawal so substantially that the user will question their ability to get clean and live without the drug.
 Because of these reasons, it is vital to get the support you need when going through alcoholic insomnia.